 The map is of part of Scotland including Perthshire.
 For the purpose of making a simple example, the bounds of the this map are on lines of longitude and latitude, from 3 to 5 degrees west and from 56 to 57 degrees north....

 Qt is one of the most popular cross-platform application frameworks.
 It's easy to integrate CartoType into a Qt application.
-Qt-compatible CartoType libraries are shipped with the Windows and Linux SDKs....
+Write your code using the CartoType C++ API and link your app to the CartoType libraries....

 The traffic information functions allow you to set speed limits or prohibitions for areas or individual roads.
 These items of traffic information are used by the routing system to create modified routes.
 They can be added or removed at run-time, thus supporting the use of dynamic traffic information....

 You can get regular CartoType news by subscribing to the CartoType newsletter via our contacts page.
 You can access previous newsletters here.

 You can import and draw buildings in either 3D perspective, as shown above, or an orthographic '2.5D' view as shown below....

 There's a FindAddress function that takes a structured address parameter object, which has fields for house number, street, city, postal code, etc..
 Here's what it looks like in all 4 APIs:...

 There is an SQL map data format intended mainly for data added and modified at run time.
 CartoType's main map data format is CTM1, which is versatile, compact and fast, but not modifiable: every time you need a new CTM1 file you have to create it from scratch - usually from OSM data....